Coffee with Kadhal: Theatrical

 The film was released theatrically on 4 November 2022.
 Initially, the film was planned to release in theatres in July 2022.
-However, there were reports stating that the film would release on 7 October 2022, but again got postponed due to Mani Ratnam’s Ponniyin Selvan: I for record breaking success.
+However, there were reports stating that the film would release on 7 October 2022, but again got postponed due to Ponniyin Selvan: I for record breaking success.
 The trailer of the film was released on 26 September 2022.
 The distribution rights of the film in Tamil Nadu were acquired by Udhayanidhi Stalin under the banner of Red Giant Movies.

 Home media

 The digital streaming rights of the film were acquired by ZEE5, while the satellite rights of the film is sold to Zee Tamil.
 The film began its digital premiere on the streaming platform from 9 December 2022.

 Reception

-The film received highly negative reviews from critics and audiences.
+The film received mixed reviews from critics and audiences.